A Guide To Managing Your High Blood Pressure

 - There are many prescription medications that you can take to control your blood pressure.

-Blood pressure is the force that pushed your blood against your blood vessel walls, allowing it to travel through your body.
+Blood pressure is the force that pushes your blood against your blood vessel walls, allowing it to travel through your body.
 This pressure is generated by your heart and maintained by the strength of your blood vessel walls.

 If your blood pressure gets too low, the blood will not circulate properly, and you may feel lightheaded and dizzy and even faint.
 High blood pressure does not usually have symptoms, but it will have long term negative effects on the health of your heart and overall health, which is why it is important to manage your blood pressure and keep it in normal range.